parrisma/rfq-rag/docs/main/index.md

 ```text
 ¿Podría cotizar este instrumento autocall?
 1 años, Subyac CIF.T,  semestralmente,  semestralmente, Barrera 60 pct,  12 porcentaje,  105 %, Nominal USD $20000.
 Por favor avisa cuando tengas precios disponibles.
 Enrique Martínez
 ```
 We need five similar examples, with the expected parameters (as JSON) to embed in the prompt.
 So we ask the vector DB (Chroma) to search for similar examples we saved earlier.

-As we can see below it has found examples in spanish (even tho the database has english and spanish also), they are also for teh same financial product.
+As we can see below it has found examples in spanish (even tho the database has english and spanish also), they are also for the same financial product.
+The *Dist* number is the measure of how *far* they are away in *meaning* terms from the given rfq.

 ```text
 > Dist: [7661.57], Doc: Oye, cotiza esta autocall. barr auto 105 porcentaje, Nominal USD $10000, frec llamada semestralmente, Subyacente LZL.US, Plazo 1 años,  12 %, Barrera 50 %, Cupón semi.
 Por favor, házmelo saber cuando tengas el precio.
 Francisco Martínez